evancz/guide.elm-lang.org/architecture/effects/http.md

     url =
       "http://api.giphy.com/v1/gifs/random?api_key=dc6zaTOxFJmzC&tag=" ++ topic
   in
-    Http.simpleGet FetchFail FetchSuccess decodeGifUrl url
+    Task.perform FetchFail FetchSuccess (Http.get decodeGifUrl url)

 decodeGifUrl : Json.Decoder String
 decodeGifUrl =
   Json.at ["data", "image_url"] Json.string
 ```

 Okay, so the `getRandomGif` function is not exceptionally crazy.
 We first define the `url` we need to hit to get random gifs.
-Next we have [this `Http.simpleGet` function](TODO) which is going to GET some JSON from the `url` we give it.
-The other arguments all clarify what to do with the result of this GET.
+Next we have [this `Http.get` function](http://package.elm-lang.org/packages/evancz/elm-http/3.0.1/Http#get) which is going to GET some JSON from the `url` we give it.
+The interesting part there is The `decodeGifUrl` argument which describes how to turn JSON into Elm values.
+In our case, we are saying &ldquo;try to get the value at `json.data.image_url` and it should be a string.&rdquo;

+> **Note:** See [this](http://guide.elm-lang.org/interop/json.html) for more information on JSON decoders.
+It will clarify how it works, but for now, you really just need a high-level understanding.
+It turns JSON into Elm.

+The `Task.perform` part is clarifying what to do with the result of this GET:

-  1. The first argument `FetchFail` is a message for when the GET fails.
-If the server is down or the URL is a 404, we want the `FetchFail` message to be fed into our `update` function.
+  1. The first argument `FetchFail` is a for when the GET fails.
+If the server is down or the URL is a 404, we tag the resulting error with `FetchFail` and feed it into our `update` function.
-  2. The second argument `FetchSuccess` is a way to tag the result of a successful GET.
-So when we get some URL back like `http://example.com/json`, we convert it into  `FetchSuccess "http://example.com/json"` so that it can be fed into our `update` function.
+  2. The second argument `FetchSuccess` is for when the GET succeeds.
+When we get some URL back like `http://example.com/json`, we convert it into  `FetchSuccess "http://example.com/json"` so that it can be fed into our `update` function.
-  3. The third argument `decodeGifUrl` is a JSON decoder.
-This value describes how to turn a JSON string into an Elm value.
-In our case, we are saying "try to get the value at `json.data.image_url` and it should be a string.
-(If you want a deeper understanding of JSON decoders, check out the full section on it later in this guide!
-For now you just need to know that it converts JSON into Elm values.)

-Ultimately, `Http.simpleGet` is not doing anything too crazy.
-It GETs JSON from a URL, and turns the result into a message for our `update` function.
+We will get into the details of how this all works later in this guide, but for now, if you just follow the pattern here, you will be fine using HTTP.

-So now when you click the "More" button, it actually goes and fetches a random gif!
+And now when you click the "More" button, it actually goes and fetches a random gif!

 > **Exercises:** To get more comfortable with this code, try augmenting it with skills we learned in previous sections:
 >